Information for HIV positive patients using our services

 To make a telephone appointment please call the number of the clinic you wish to attend as early as you can and speak to a member of our reception team.
 You will be contacted by a member of the HIV team the same day if you call before 3pm.

-As of 1st July our routine HIV clinics are open but we are operating telephone appointments and video consultations appointments to all patients so we can assess you first and then arrange a face to face appointment in the clinic.
+Our routine HIV clinics are open but we are operating telephone appointments and video consultations appointments to all patients so we can assess you first and then arrange a face to face appointment in the clinic.
 By talking to you first we can make sure we know exactly what we need to do for you if you have to come in and we can prepare everything so as to keep your time spent in the clinic to a minimum.

 We are now offering all of our stable patients one telephone appointment and one clinic visit for blood tests and a general health check over the next year to reduce time spent in the hospital and to reduce your travel and time in line with COVID recommended advice and guidance.